 Aside from eating a healthy diet and living an active lifestyle, another way in which to promote colon health is by getting a colon screening – a colonoscopy.
 Granted, it’s not the greatest experience but it’s important – especially if you’re at high risk of developing colon cancer.
 It’s also best to consult your doctor about a colonoscopy if you’re experiencing digestive issues such as chronic diarrhea.
 Screening is especially vital as it finds colon cancer early.

 What about a colon cleanse?

 There are natural ways in which you can keep your colon clean.
 Colon cleanses are seen as a method to flush out toxins and waste material that may be trapped in your colon.
-It’s often seen as a remedy to constipation.
+It’s often seen as a remedy for constipation.
 Although you can cleanse your colon yourself, it’s best to consult your doctor beforehand.